edwinleung/edwinleung.github.io/_posts/2019-12-01-personal-logo.md

   say?</p><br><br><br><br><p> I asked myself this question because I wanted the first interaction between my logo and viewer to reflect how I would interact with them in person.<br><br>My answer to this question would be to say my name.
-This got me thinking about my Chinese name: 梁子正</p>
+This got me thinking about my Chinese name: 梁子正<br><br>As I was looking at my Chinese name, I noticed that the last character resembled the letter "E".
+As I looked into that character, I found out that it can be translated to "positive".</p>
 ---
 Personal 2019